rashid262/Calculator/README.md

 # Calculator
-This is the first project when i started my computer science Engineering Degree.
+This is the first project when i started my Computer Science and Engineering Degree.